Sakorona/SDVMods/ClimatesOfFerngill/README.md

  - 'ChanceOfGettingSick' - Controls the chance you'll get sick when conditions are matched.
 Default is set to '.7' for (70% chance).
 Valid Range is 0 to 1.

  - 'Use12HourTime' - Tells it whether or not to use 12hour time or not in displays.
 Defaults to false.
+Valid: true, false

  - 'BadMoonRising' - Chance of a blood moon on a full moon.
 Default: .004 (.4%).
 Valid Range is 0 to 1.

  - 'EclipseOn' - Whether or not the eclipse is enabled.
-Defaults to on.
-(NOTE: Will not trigger until at least Spring 2, and must be a full moon.)
+Defaults to true.
+(NOTE: Will not trigger until at least Spring 2, and must be a full moon.) (valid: true, false)

  - 'EclipseChance' - The chance of an eclipse every full moon.
-Defaults to 1.5%.
+Defaults to .015 (1.5%) Valid Range is 0 to 1.

  - 'SpawnMonsters' - Controls if monsters spawn on your wilderness farm.
-Default: on
+Default: true.
+Valid: true, false

  - 'SpawnMonstersAllFarms' - Controls if monsters spawn on all farms.
-Default: off
+Default: false.
+Valid: true, false